Concord and Clayton have long-established holiday traditions and offer festive places for residents to kickoff the season and congregate for events.

 And, 35 dancers, ranging from age 3 to 26, from D'Ann's Academy of Dance and Music will be performing jazz, tap and interpretive, lyrical pieces choreographed to holiday music.

 "It's our favorite show of the year.
 The atmosphere is so festive.
-The lights come on and everyone has a positive feeling," says Shauna Zimmerman, a former student who
+The lights come on and everyone has a positive feeling," says Shauna Zimmerman, a former student who is now producing and choreographing the show.

 "I hope to bring out childhood sense of joy and to set the tone for the whole season, where people walk away with more of the Christmas spirit."